1445669/learngit/readme.txt

-Git is a version conteol system.
+Git is a distributed version conteol system.
 Git is free software